gjedeer/tuntox/FAQ.md

 Wait until https://github.com/gjedeer/tuntox/issues/41 is implemented.
 This change should improve speed and latency in the 10 Mbit/s+ range.

+## How do I run over proxy/Tor?

+tuntox honors the `ALL_PROXY` environment variable.
+As of now, only SOCKS5

 ## Are there distribution packages?

 In repos: